 The first 20 acres of the Teichner Preserve was created when Martha Teichner donated beloved family lands to honor her parents, Hans and Miriam.
 The preserve has since doubled in size, and includes 200 feet of natural shoreline on Lime Lake, framed by mature cedars.
 A boardwalk traverses the fragile forested wetland and offers views of a vibrant and healthy ecosystem.
 Come spring, the sounds of birds, frogs and trees creaking in the wind fill the air, while wildflowers put on a spectacular show from the boardwalk.
 Tamarack, elm and a giant surviving American chestnut tree also call Teichner home.

-A short boardwalk traverses wetlands and path leads to shore of beautiful Lime Lake on this easy trail.
+A short (two-tenths of a mile) boardwalk traverses wetlands and the path leads to the shore of beautiful Lime Lake on this easy trail.

 Martha Teichner’s initial gift kept this fragile forested wetland intact for creatures like woodcock, grouse, and turkey that call it home.
 Then, in 2005, more acreage became available.
 With Martha’s help again, along with the Jean Raymond Family, we were able to double the size of this preserve to nearly 40 acres.
 (See story links below about the expansion and more about Martha Teichner’s love for this land.

 The Preserve features an enormous elm tree and an American chestnut tree which survived the blight– unique among all Leelanau Conservancy properties.
 Early settlers likely planted today’s giants, while later inhabitants planted an orchard that partially remains.